GoogolGenius/RavyAPI.py/docs/getting_started.md

 ## Permissions

 The API wrapper automatically validates your token's permissions upon the first method call.
 If you attempt to use an API method that you do not have permission to use, the library will raise a `plane.api.errors.AccessException`.
 This information is currently stored internally, but not publicly accessible.
-To manually check for permissions, call the `plane.client.Client.get_token()` method and use the `access` property.
+To manually check for permissions, call the `plane.client.Client.tokens.get_token()` method and use the `access` property.

 ```python
 # Assume boilerplate is already set up